The complete $10$-tetrahedra census of orientable cusped hyperbolic $3$-manifolds: Preliminaries

 where $\mathcal{N}_e$ is a small regular neighborhood of the midpoint of $e$.

 \begin{definition} Let $M$ be the interior of a compact $3$-manifold with boundary.
-A triangulation $\mathcal{T}$ is an \textit{ideal triangulation of $M$} if it is homeomorphic to $M$ after removing its ideal vertices, and is \textit{minimal} if no ideal triangulation of $M$ with fewer tetrahedra exists. \end{definition} Note that an ideal triangulation itself is not a manifold.
+A triangulation $\mathcal{T}$ is an \textit{ideal triangulation of $M$} if it is homeomorphic to $M$ after removing its ideal vertices, and is \textit{minimal} if no ideal triangulation of $M$ with fewer tetrahedra exists. \end{definition} It follows that every vertex of an ideal triangulation is either internal or ideal.
+Note that an ideal triangulation itself is not a manifold and has at least one ideal vertex.

 If $M$ is a cusped hyperbolic $3$-manifold, an ideal triangulation $\mathcal{T}$ of $M$ is \textit{geometric} if all vertices are ideal, all edges are geodesics, all $2$-cells are parts of geodesic planes, and no flat or negatively oriented tetrahedron (i.e. with zero or negative volume) exists.